kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

     open -a Terminal "java -jar ./common/eureka-server/target/common-eureka-server-1.jar"
     ```

-1. Run the five word servers.
-For convenience the *.jar file is already present in the lab-11 folder.
+1. Run the five word servers and the sentence server.
+For convenience the *.jar files are already present in the lab-11 folder.
 Using a command prompt relative to the student files folder, run these commands (they should open separate command prompts for you):

     * Windows:
     ```